khanhnamle1994/cracking-the-data-science-interview/EBooks/Practical-Statistics-For-Data-Science/README.md

 ### Interpreting The Regression Equation

-* **Correlated variables**: When the predictor variables are highly correlated, it is difficult to interpret the individual coefficients.
-* **Multicollinearity**: When the predictor variables have perfect, or near-perfect, correlation, the regression can be unstable or impossible to compute.
-Synonyms: collinearity
-* **Confounding variables**: An important predictor that, when omitted, leads to spurious relationships in a regression equation.
-* **Main effects**: The relationship between a predictor and the outcome variable, independent from other variables.
-* **Interactions**: An interdependent relationship between two or more predictors and the response.

-**Correlated Predictors**
-In multiple regression, the predictor variables are often correlated with each other.
-The coefficient for Bedrooms is negative!
-This implies that adding a bedroom to a house will reduce its value.
-How can this be?
-This is because the predictor variables are correlated: larger houses tend to have more bedrooms, and it is the size that drives house value, not the number of bedrooms.
-Consider two homes of the exact same size: it is reasonable to expect that a home with more, but smaller, bedrooms would be considered less desirable.
+- Because of correlation between predictors, care must be taken in the interpretation of the coefficients in multiple linear regression.

-Having correlated predictors can make it difficult to interpret the sign and value of regression coefficients
+  - Having correlated predictors can make it difficult to interpret the sign and value of regression coefficients.

-The update function can be used to add or remove variables from a model.
-Now the coefficient for bedrooms is positive in our ex — in line with what we would expect (though it is really acting as a proxy for house size, now that those variables have been removed).

-Correlated variables are only one issue with interpreting regression coefficients.

-**Multicollinearity**
-An extreme case of correlated variables produces multicollinearity — a condition in which there is redundance among the predictor variables.
-Perfect multicollinearity occurs when one predictor variable can be expressed as a linear combination of others.
-Multicollinearity occurs when:
+- *Multicollinearity* can cause numerical instability in fitting the regression equation.
+It occurs when:
-* A variable is included multiple times by error.
+  - A variable is included multiple times by error.
-* P dummies, instead of P – 1 dummies, are created from a factor variable (see “Factor Variables in Regression”).
+  - P dummies, instead of P – 1 dummies, are created from a factor variable (see “Factor Variables in Regression”).
-* Two variables are nearly perfectly correlated with one another.
+  - Two variables are nearly perfectly correlated with one another.

-Multicollinearity in regression must be addressed — variables should be removed until the multicollinearity is gone.
-A regression does not have a well-defined solution in the presence of perfect multicollinearity.

-**Confounding Variables**
+- A *confounding variable* is an important predictor that is omitted from a model and can lead to a regression equation with spurious relationships.
-With correlated variables, the problem is one of commission: including different variables that have a similar predictive relationship with the response.
-With confounding variables, the problem is one of omission: an important variable is not included in the regression equation.
+  - With correlated variables, the problem is one of commission: including different variables that have a similar predictive relationship with the response.
+  - With confounding variables, the problem is one of omission: an important variable is not included in the regression equation.
 Naive interpretation of the equation coefficients can lead to invalid conclusions.

-**Model Selection with Interaction Terms**
-In problems involving many variables, it can be challenging to decide which interaction terms should be included in the model.
+- An *interaction term* between two variables is needed if the relationship between the variables and the response is interdependent.
+It can be challenging to decide which interaction terms should be included in the model.
 Several different approaches are commonly taken:
-* In some problems, prior knowledge and intuition can guide the choice of which interaction terms to include in the model.
+  - In some problems, prior knowledge and intuition can guide the choice of which interaction terms to include in the model.
-* Stepwise selection (see “Model Selection and Stepwise Regression”) can be used to sift through the various models.
+  - Stepwise selection can be used to sift through the various models.
-* Penalized regression can automatically fit to a large set of possible interaction terms.
+  - Penalized regression can automatically fit to a large set of possible interaction terms.
-* Perhaps the most common approach is the use tree models, as well as their descendents, random forest and gradient boosted trees.
-This class of models automatically searches for optimal interaction terms; see “Tree Models”.
+  - Perhaps the most common approach is the use tree models, as well as their descendents, random forest and gradient boosted trees.
+This class of models automatically searches for optimal interaction terms.

 [back to current section](#regression-and-prediction)